Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

-Blender allows you to copy and paste a pose, either through the *Pose* menu, or directly using the three "copy/paste" buttons found at the right part of the 3D views header:
+Blender allows you to copy and paste a pose, either through the *Pose* menu, or directly using the three "copy/paste" buttons found at the right part of the 3D Views header:

 :menuselection:`Pose --> Copy Current Pose`
    to copy the current pose of selected bones into the pose buffer.